Corneal Collagen Cross Linking

 How long does CXL treatment last?
 Based on clinical trial study results over more than a decade, the beneﬁcial effects of CXL appear to last for many years and there is evidence that this strengthening effect may be permanent.

 Is CXL new?
 Corneal collagen cross-linking has been performed since 1999.
 The results and safety proﬁle of CXL have been very positive in numerous studies throughout the world.
 In fact, by September of 2006, CXL had been approved by all 25 European Union nations.
-As of 2017, CXL got FDA approval in the United States.
-CXL procedures are now routinely performed on patients as young as 10 years old in Europe to prevent the development of keratoconus.
+As of 2016, Epithelial-Off CXL got FDA approval in the United States.
+CXL procedures are now routinely performed on patients as young as 8 years old to prevent the development of keratoconus.

 Does CXL need to be repeated?
 In many studies, the majority of patients responded to a single vitamin and light CXL treatment and did not need to have the procedure repeated.
 CXL can often be repeated when treatment is not effective.